Loading...

 Great job.

-The novices discovered there is another dragon.
+The novices discover there is another dragon.

-So I'd like you now to read the second part of chapter 13, pages 175 through to the bottom of page 179.
+So I'd like you now to read the second part of Chapter 13, pages 175 through to the bottom of page 179.

 And then after that, I'd like you to reflect on these questions.

-So referring specifically to page 176, what is the name the novices give the newly discovered dragon?
+What is the name the novices give the newly discovered dragon?
 And why is it called this?
-So pause the video now, read the second part of chapter 13.
+So pause the video now, read the second part of Chapter 13, and then answer these two questions and share your answers with someone nearby.

 So what did they call the dragon and why?
 Let's hear from Sam.